roseTech/storycoder.dev/README.md

-ReadMe – Version of 29th August 2022
+ReadMe and Contribution Guidelines – Version of 29th August 2022

 --> SEE also website storycoder.dev for easier reading!